craigfay/brain_forest/markdown/Phantastes.md

 ## Chapter 18 - The Beach

 Anados walks throught the country of stone, which begins to narrow.
 It becomes so narrow that he must crawl with great difficulty.
 He sees a light ahead of him, accompanied with nighmares of his childhood.
 He presses on, knowing that this is his only way out of the country of stone.
-He emerges onto a wintery beach.
+He emerges onto a wintery beach of rocks that stretch endlessly out of sight.

- q
+A cold, deathlike wind chills Anados, and he feels that death is slowly overtaking him.
+He resigns to use his remaining energy to cast himself into the waves and die of his own choice.
+He walks out onto a small penninsula and jumps into the water.

+Underneath, he feels a warm embrace, and compares it to being held by the Beech Tree.
+He floats to the surface, and declines to open his eyes for fear of the waves.
+He is nudged by a small boat, with fish-like rainbow scales.
+He climbs inside and puts on a heavy purple cloth.
+The beach is gone, and the sea has become totally still, and the sky is a perpetual twilight.
+The stars embrace the waters.

+Underneath the waves, Anados sees scenes and faces from his past, but can't convince himself that they're real.
+He falls asleep, and has dreams of meeting all of his oldest friends.
+All that have died do not remember death, and all that he has wronged pardon him eagerly.